 At Sprintlaw, we use the TM Headstart process with our clients before they register a trade mark.
-TM Headstart is a service offered by IP Australia.
-It allows you to receive a preliminary assessment report before publicly filing your trade mark application, so that any potential issues with your trade mark can be identified and addressed.
+TM Headstart is a service offered by IP Australia that provides a preliminary assessment report before publicly filing your trade mark application, enabling you to identify and address any potential issues early on.
+For more insights into how you can protect your intellectual property, you may also wish to explore our Trade Mark Adverse Report Consult service.

-Our Trade Mark Adverse Report Consult gives you the opportunity to discuss your Adverse Report with our IP specialist lawyer to obtain advice on your options moving forward.
+Our Trade Mark Adverse Report Consult service gives you the chance to discuss the report with our IP specialist lawyer, so you can fully understand your options and take informed next steps.

 Understanding The Trade Mark Headstart Process